websitecd/content-git/init/README.md

 ### Docker

-Use docker from [Docker Hub](https://hub.docker.com/r/websitecd/content-git-init) or build your own.
+Use docker from [Quay](https://quay.io/repository/websitecd/content-git-api) or build your own.

 Build image: